atunio/Import-Excel-Using-in-PHP/README.md

 ├── config/
 │   └── connection.php
 │
-├── db/
-│   └── import_excel.sql
-│
-├── uploads/
-│   └── (uploaded Excel files)
-│
-├── index.php
+├── index.php                # Main application file (upload + import logic)
-├── upload.php
+├── import_excel_using_in_php.sql   # SQL dump file to create database/tables
 ├── README.md
 ✅ Features
 Upload .xls or .xlsx files

-Parses Excel files and imports data into MySQL
+Parse and insert Excel data into MySQL

-Simple UI with status messages

-Modular code structure
+Single-page logic (index.php)

+Minimal and clean structure

 🛠️ Troubleshooting
+Ensure Apache and MySQL are running

-If Excel is not being read, ensure php_zip, php_xml, and php_gd2 extensions are enabled in php.ini
+Make sure PHP extensions like php_zip, php_xml, and php_gd2 are enabled in php.ini if using PhpSpreadsheet

-Make sure the uploads/ directory is writable
+Set the correct permissions on the uploads/ directory (if used)

-Check Apache and MySQL logs if any errors occur

-Use developer tools (F12 in browser) for debugging form submission
+Check PHP errors in the browser or error logs in xampp/php/logs/php_error_log

 📄 License
 This project is open-source and available under the MIT License.

 🙋‍♂️ Support
-If you have any issues or suggestions, feel free to create an Issue or submit a pull request.
+For issues or suggestions, please create a GitHub Issue.

 👨‍💻 Author
 Developed by Aftab Tunio
 CTO – AMIZ Private Limited
+GitHub Profile